Mosiah priority

 Mosiah priority is a theory about the creation of the Book of Mormon arguing that the original manuscript began not with 1 Nephi (found at the beginning of the Book of Mormon), but midway through, starting with Mosiah.
-According to Mosiah priority, after the text of Mosiah through the end of the Book of Mormon was transcribed, Joseph Smith returned to the beginning and transcribed 1 Nephi through Words of Mormon.
+According to Mosiah priority, after the text of Mosiah through the end of the Book of Mormon was dictated, Joseph Smith returned to the beginning and dictated 1 Nephi through Words of Mormon.
 Mosiah priority is the most widely held solution to questions regarding the sequence of the English text.

 Priority in the Book of Mormon

 The original transcription of the Book of Mormon by scribe Martin Harris was interrupted by the loss of the original manuscript.
 The question about the subsequent workflow is known as the problem of priority in the Book of Mormon.

 Lost 116 pages

-The "Lost 116 pages" were the first manuscript pages of the Book of Mormon, and these were entrusted to scribe Martin Harris and subsequently lost.
+The "lost 116 pages" were the first manuscript pages of the Book of Mormon, and these were entrusted to scribe Martin Harris and subsequently lost.
 Smith subsequently announced a revelation: